 Follow me on Pinterest, Instagram, or Facebook for more delicious recipe ideas!

 If you tried this Easy American Lasagna recipe, please rate and review it below so I know how it turned out.

-If you'd like more recipe inspiration delivered straight to your inbox, you can sign up for my email newsletter.
+If you'd like more recipe inspiration delivered straight to your inbox, you can sign up for my email newsletter on my subscribe page.

 - heavy 5-qt sauce pan